-No component auditors were used and both subsidiaries were audited by the group audit team.
-Genflow Biosciences srl was assessed as a significant component and was audited to a materiality of £23,000 (PY: £20,000) being 5% of the draft loss before tax, with performance materiality applied of £16,100 (PY: £14,000).
-We agreed with the audit committee that we would report any individual audit difference in excess of £1,150 (PY: £1,000) for Genflow Biosciences srl and differences below this threshold that, in our review, warranted reporting on qualitative grounds.
+No component auditors were used and both subsidiaries were audited by us.
+Genflow Biosciences SRL was assessed as a significant component and was audited to a materiality of £47,000 (PY: £23,000) being 5% of the loss before tax (PY: 5% of loss before tax), with performance materiality applied of £33,000 (PY: £16,100).
+We agreed with the audit committee that we would report any individual audit difference in excess of £2,350 (PY: £1,150) for Genflow Biosciences SRL and differences below this threshold that, in our review, warranted reporting on qualitative grounds.